danieloi/blog-mayowa-me/content/blog/2019-06-10-spirited-conversations/index.md

 How did I do?

-I shared my own take on the discussion with I-man and it went along these lines.
+I shared my own take on the discussion with I-man and it went along these lines:

 > For all professional extinction events over the next few decades, developers will be the meteorite, not the dinosaurs.